Quetzaly88/PP5-Real_Honey/README.md

                      }
          * The DATABASE_URL was retrieved from Heroku Config Vars.

-      1.4 Find 'import env' in settings and replace with: if os.path.isfile("env.py"):
+            Find 'import env' in settings and replace with: if os.path.isfile("env.py"):
                import env
                from pathlib import Path

-   * 2. Setting up Heroku:
+         7.3.3 Setting up Heroku:

-         * Log in to heroku and create the app
+            * Log in to heroku and create the app heroku login heroku create pp5-real-honey

-         * Add in conf vars:
+            * Set conf vars in Heroku:

                - DISABLE_COLLECTSTATIC:  1
                - SECRET_KEY: Random secret key from  https://randomkeygen.com/
+               - DATABASE_URL	PostgreSQL URL generated by Heroku
+               - CLOUDINARY_URL	Cloudinary config URL
+               - STRIPE KEYS

             * Create Procfile in root directory with this information:
                - web: gunicorn real_honey.wsgi:application

             * Create runtime.txt with this info:
                - Python 3.12

             * In settings.py, add the URL for your app to the ALLOWED_HOSTS.
 Remove https:// from the start of the URL, and the trailing slash from the end of the URL:
                - 'pp5-real-honey-60f1f8b03b81.herokuapp.com'

             * In .env Debug Mode (True for development, False for production) DEBUG=False.
 Before Deployment.

-   * 3. Deploy in Heroku
+         7.3.4 Final Deployment
+            - Pushed all code to GitHub.
+            - Connected GitHub repository to Heroku app.
+            - Enabled automatic deployment or manually deployed latest commit.
+            - The app was successfully deployed and can be accessed via the Heroku live link.

 **8. Technologies & Credits**
-   *8.1 Technologies:*
-      - Django (Backend Framework).
-      - Allauth:
+   8.1 Technologies:
+         - Django: Backend framework used for building the web application.

-         To setup an entire authentication sistem and user account sistem
+         - Django Allauth: Used to set up the complete authentication and user account system.

-      - Python (Core Programming Language)
+         - Python: Core programming language for backend logic and integrations.

-      - HTML, CSS, JavaScript (Frontend Technologies)
+         - HTML, CSS, JavaScript: Frontend technologies used to build the user interface.
-      - Bootstrap (UI Framework)
-      - PostgreSQL (Database)
-      - Flake8(Debugging)

-      [Python-Decouple:]
-         Secret Keys & Security Improvements: Security improvements made to protect sensitive API keys and secret credentials.
-            * Why Use Python-Decouple?
+         - Bootstrap: UI framework for responsive design and layout.

+         - PostgreSQL: Relational database used in production.

+         - Flake8: Python linting tool to maintain code quality and PEP8 compliance.

+   8.2 Python-Decouple
+         Used to securely manage secret keys and sensitive environment variables.
                - Keeps secret keys secure by storing them in .env (added to .gitignore)
                - Improves maintainability by separating configuration from the codebase.
                - Prevents security risks by avoiding storing secrets in vesion control.

-            * Installation of python-decouple:
-               The python-decouple helps manage environment variables securely by loading them from a .env file instead of hardcoding sensitive information in settings.py.
-            * How I used python decouple?
-               1. Install: pip install python-decouple
+         Instalation: pip install python-decouple

-               2. Create a .env file in project root and add it to .gitignore
+         Usage: Create a .env file in the project root to store sensitive variables like:
-               3. Add secret keys to .env:

                SECRET_KEY='your-django-secret-key'
                STRIPE_PUBLIC_KEY='your-public-key-here'
                STRIPE_SECRET_KEY='your-secret-key-here'
                STRIPE_WEBHOOK_SECRET='your-webhook-secret-here' # if needed
-               DEBUG=True  # Change to False in production *Load the secrets in settings.py:
+               DEBUG=True  # Change to False in production

+         Load the secrets in settings.py:

-               import os
+               from decouple import config
+               python-decouple

-               from decouple import config  # Import python-decouple SECRET_KEY = config("SECRET_KEY")  # Securely fetch secret key
+               SECRET_KEY = config("SECRET_KEY")  # Securely fetch secret key
                STRIPE_PUBLIC_KEY = config("STRIPE_PUBLIC_KEY")
                STRIPE_SECRET_KEY = config("STRIPE_SECRET_KEY")
                STRIPE_WEBHOOK_SECRET = config("STRIPE_WEBHOOK_SECRET") # if needed
-               DEBUG = config("DEBUG", default=False, cast=bool). **(Toggle debug will be changed in .env)
+               DEBUG = config("DEBUG", default=False, cast=bool)

       [Stripe Payment Integration:]
          Overview: